Florida National Scenic Trail

 How difficult is the Florida Trail through Ocala National Forest?

-What wildlife might I encounter on the Florida Trail in Ocala?
+What wildlife might I encounter?

-Are backcountry camping and water available on the trail?
+Is camping available along the trail?

 What is the best season to hike the Florida Trail through Ocala?